zkamvar/isc-proposal/isc-proposal.md

 He will lead the integration effort, blog post construction, as well as submission to conference proceedings.

 Toby Hodges is the Curriculum Team lead for The Carpentries and is an experienced community manager, having maintained community submissions to The Carpentries Incubator since 2020.
-He has designed and taught workshops that introduce The Workbench to audiences who are both experienced and new to The Carpentries.
+He has designed and taught workshops that introduce the Workbench to audiences who are both experienced and new to The Carpentries.
-He will be responsible for developing high-level tutorials and setup documents for the new version of The Workbench that uses Quarto.
+He will be responsible for developing high-level tutorials and setup documents for the new version of the Workbench that uses Quarto.

 Kari L. Jordan is the Executive Director for The Carpentries.
 She has been involved with The Carpentries since 2016 and has been responsible for directing and coordinating the execution of our strategic plan since 2020.